openstack/openstack-manuals/doc/networking-guide/source/config-ipv6.rst

 As of the Kilo release, considerable effort has gone in to ensuring the tenant network can handle dual stack IPv6 and IPv4 transport across the variety of configurations describe above.
-This same level of scrutiny has not been apply to running the OpenStack control network in a dual stack configuration.
-Similarly, little scrutiny has gone into ensuring that the OpenStack API endpoints can be accessed via an IPv6 network.
-At this time, Open vSwitch (OVS) tunnel types - STT, VXLAN, GRE, only support IPv4 endpoints, not IPv6, so a full IPv6-only deployment is not possible with that technology.
+OpenStack control network can be run in a dual stack configuration and OpenStack API endpoints can be accessed via an IPv6 network.
+At this time, Open vSwitch (OVS) tunnel types - STT, VXLAN, GRE, support both IPv4 and IPv6 endpoints.

 Prefix delegation